 The effect on the crop varies with the intensity of pest pressure, the part of the plant where damage occurs and the growing conditions.
 Flea beetles are more active with higher temperatures.
 Seedlings are most susceptible to serious flea beetle damage.
 Damage is most severe when the beetles attack the growing point of the plant.
 In cool moist conditions, scouting should include observing the underside of cotyledons for pitting and the stem for notching or girdling.
 Feeding on pods can result in premature shattering and grade loss.

 Management: Seed treatments containing an insecticide are an effective method for controlling flea beetles.
 Current seed treatments require the insect to consume plant tissue for control.
 Seed treatments have a limited time in which they are effective.
 If the seedlings are growing slowly or flea beetle pressure is high, a foliar insecticide spray may be required.
-An action threshold of 25 per cent cotyledon surface removed is the recommended level of damage when a spray may be necessary to protect the seedling.
+An action threshold of 25 per cent cotyledon surface removed (Assessing leaf area loss to flea beetles can be found here) is the recommended level of damage when a spray may be necessary to protect the seedling.

 Cutworms – There are various species of cutworms found in Saskatchewan including: redbacked cutworm (Euxoa ochrogaster) in eastern regions; pale western cutworm (Agrotis orthogonia) in western regions; dingy cutworm (Feltia jaculifera); and bristly cutworm (Lacinipolia renigera) among others.
 Cutworm moths lay eggs in late summer, usually August and September.
 The females tend to deposit eggs in areas with green growth (weedy or crop), preferably in loose soil.
 Some species overwinter as eggs and hatch in the spring.
 Other species overwinter as larvae and will commence feeding earlier in the spring than species that overwintered as eggs.
 Species that overwinter as larvae will usually start to pupate from mid to late June, depending on climatic conditions.
 Cutworms that overwinter as eggs commence pupation near the end of June or early July.